The dispersion time of random walks on finite graphs: General Bounds

-\begin{thm} Let $T$ be any $n$-vertex tree, then $t_{seq}(T)\geq 2n-3. $ \end{thm} \begin{proof} In the Sequential-IDLA process started from any vertex of $T$ the last vertex settled by must be a leaf.
+\begin{thm} Let $T$ be any $n$-vertex tree, then $t_{seq}(T)\geq 2n-3. $ \end{thm} \begin{proof} If an IDLA process started from any vertex of $T$ the last vertex settled by must be a leaf.
 Call the last vertex $v$ which is connected to $T$ by one edge $\{u,v\}$.
 Thus the expected time taken by the last walk to settle is at least the expected time $t_{hit}(u,v)$ to cross the edge $\{u,v\}$.
-The Essential edge Lemma \cite[Lemma 5.1]{aldousfill} states that $H(u,v) = 2|A(u,v)|-1$ where $A(u,v)$ is the component of $T$ containing $u$ after the removal of $\{u,v \}$.
+The Essential edge Lemma \cite[Lem.
+5.1]{aldousfill} states that $H(u,v) = 2|A(u,v)|-1$ where $A(u,v)$ is the component of $T$ containing $u$ after the removal of $\{u,v \}$.
 Since $|A(u,v)| \geq n-1$, the proof is complete. \end{proof} Let $S_n$ be the $n$-vertex star and notice that $t_{seq}(S_n)= 2t_{seq}(K_n)\approx 2.6 n $ by Theorem \ref{complete}.
 This shows Theorem \ref{treebdd} is tight up to a small multiplicative constant.

-It would be natural to hope the lower bound $t_{seq}= \Omega\left( t_{hit}\right)$ should hold since one would expect the vertices with largest hitting times to be explored later by the sequential process and thus contribute to the dispersion time.
-We refute this with the following counter example.
+\begin{rem} It would be natural to hope the lower bound $t_{seq}= \Omega\left( t_{hit}\right)$ should hold since one would expect the vertices with largest hitting times to be explored later by the sequential process and thus contribute to the dispersion time.
+Proposition refutes this by exhibiting a graph where $t_{seq}$ is a $poly(n)$-factor smaller than $t_{hit} $. \end{rem} For a graph $G$ let $\Phi$ be the conductance of $G$ and let $\lambda_2$ and $t_{\mix}$ be the second largest eigenvalue and mixing time associated with the lazy random walk on $G$ respectively.
+The following lower bound is tight up to a $\log n$ factor as witnessed by the cycle, Theorem \ref{cycle}.

-\begin{pro} Fix $0<\epsilon <1/2$ and let $T$ be the complete binary tree with $n$ nodes with a path of length $n^{1/2-\varepsilon}$ attached the root of the tree at one endpoint.
-Then